mduchoslav/Evomics_Intro_to_R/CESKY_KRUMLOV.md

 This will take around 45 minutes to run, so let's go to step 3 to run a few more analyses, and we come back to this step in 45.
 Open a new terminal tab and continue working there.

 ## 3. Reads general analyzes and statistics
 Ok, so while `FastK` is running, I want you to get to know your dataset a bit better.
-So we are going to plot your reads lenght distribution, and we are going to calculate general metrics for your reads.
+So we are going to plot your reads length distribution, and we are going to calculate general metrics for your reads.
 It's important that we understand the data we are assembling.
-Looking at a plot of our reads length distribution, knowing general statistics for our file and doing a kmer analysis are fundamental steps to know what to expect when are assembly is done.
+Looking at a plot of our reads length distribution, knowing general statistics for our file and doing a kmer analysis are fundamental steps to know what to expect when an assembly is done.

 ### 3.1 Plotting reads length distribution
  You can use this python script I wrote to plot your reads length distribution as such:

  ```
- python plot_fasta_length.py ilAgrStra1_PacBioHiFi_filtered.fasta.gz ilAgrStra1_PacBioHiFi_filtered.png &
+python /home/genomics/software/extra/plot_fasta_length.py ilAgrStra1_PacBioHiFi_filtered.fasta.gz ilAgrStra1_PacBioHiFi_filtered.png &
  ```
  This will run for a few minutes, go to the next step.